StoneFin/ec2-consistent-snapshot/README.txt

     -n --noaction
         Don't do it.
 Just say what you would have done.
+    -c --compute-volumes
+        Get the volume IDs to snapshot from the aws api.
+Will snapshot all volumes > 100gb attached to this instance and set their descriptions to `hostname` - `date` - /dev/mountpoint
     --aws-access-key-id KEY
     --aws-secret-access-key SECRET
         Amazon AWS access key and secret access key.
 Defaults to environment